Chitak985/khemistry/README.md

 ## Fully Supported Mods:
 - **Station Parts Expansion Redux** (cargo parts can hold some planet-speciifc resources)
 - **Near Future Propulsion**
-- **Near Future Construction** (patches from this mod have full support)
+- **Near Future Construction**
-- **Near Future Electrical** (parts and patches from this mod have full support, even deprecated ones.
+- **Near Future Electrical** (parts from this mod have full support, even deprecated ones.
 May have some problems with reactor core lifetime calculations.
 IMPORTANT: The "Legacy" folder inside the mod needs to be deleted in order for the game to finish loading!)
 - **CryoTanks**
 - **SpaceDust** (used to create resource belts around planets and atmosphere resources)
 - **Kerbalism** (this thing is kind of insane, I don't know if Khemistry even works properly with it)